-- First start a consistent nighttime routine to let baby know it's time for bed (feed 30 mins before bed then bathe, dress, cuddle, etc)
+- Start a consistent nighttime routine to let baby know it's time for bed.
+An example: feed 30 mins before bed, then bathe, dress, read a story, cuddle.

-- During that 90 seconds distract yourself or say something like "Everything is okay, my baby is fine I'm waiting 90 seconds before going in"
+- During that 90 seconds, distract yourself.
+Say something like "Everything is okay, my baby is fine.
+I'm waiting 90 seconds before going in."

-- Enter baby's room after 90 seconds and placate them (shushing and patting them gently) and leave after one or two minutes
+- Enter baby's room after 90 seconds and placate them (shushing and patting them gently).
+Leave after one or two minutes.

-- This may take a few nights but eventually, your baby will get used to soothing itself back to sleep
+- This may take a few nights.
+But eventually, your baby will get used to soothing himself back to sleep.

-Often mothers will feel a natural pull to feed baby when they cry at night because it so easily calms them but it's important to not feed during the time you're helping them learn to rely on themselves to fall to sleep.
-If possible it's helpful to have your partner or non-feeding helper enter the room and do the placating because baby knows they won't feed.
+Often mothers will feel a natural pull to feed their babies when they cry at night, because it so easily calms them.
+But it's important to not feed when you're helping them learn to fall asleep on their own.
+If possible, it's helpful to have your partner or non-feeding helper enter the room and do the placating so baby isn't expecting to be fed.

 Questions?
 Come ask them on the Kulala app!